yudhisteer/Face-Recognition-with-Masks/README.md

         # ====draw bounding box
 ```

-In order to draw the boudnign box we need to get the (xmin,ymin) and (xmax,ymax) coordinates.
-Our boudning boxes are unit coordinates in the range [0,1].
+In order to draw the bounding box we need to get the (xmin,ymin) and (xmax,ymax) coordinates.
+Our bounding boxes are unit coordinates in the range [0,1].
 We have to make them to real sizes.
 We need to get the width of the bounding box using (xmax-xmin) and height using (ymax-ymin).

 ```
         # ====draw bounding box